Mike Smrek: Professional career

 Smrek was a back-up center, appearing in 194 games over seven seasons.
 He averaged 9.7 minutes, 2.9 points, 2.2 rebounds, and 0.8 blocks a contest during this time.
 Drafted by the Portland Trail Blazers with the first pick in the second round of the 1985 NBA draft out of Canisius College, he played as a rookie with future star Michael Jordan and the Chicago Bulls, appearing in 38 games and averaged around his career totals.

 The NBA defending-champion Boston Celtics were interested in signing Smrek, but he chose the Los Angeles Lakers instead.
 He figured the Lakers provided him the best opportunity for a regular role in the NBA, as their starting center, Kareem Abdul-Jabbar, was approaching age 40.
 Smrek played sparingly in his two seasons with the Lakers, but earned NBA championship rings in 1987 and 1988.
 The first title was against the rival Celtics in six games.
 He then had a year with the San Antonio Spurs, parts of three seasons with the Golden State Warriors and a brief stint with the Los Angeles Clippers.
 He also played for the Toronto Raptors in the 1996 preseason.

+As a Canadian national of Slovak descent, his NBA championship win in 1987 made him the first NBA-winning non-US national, along with Bahamian Mychal Thompson.

 He played in Italy for Fulgor Libertas Forlì (1989–90), in the Greek League for Dafni BC (1992–93) and in Croatia for KK Split (1996–97).

 Personal life

-Smrek and his wife have two children, one son and one daughter.
-His son Luke played tennis at Marquette University, while his daughter Anna currently plays volleyball at the University of Wisconsin.
+Smrek and wife have two children, one son and one daughter.
+His son Luke played tennis at Marquette University, while his daughter Anna is a professional volleyball player.
 As a freshman in 2021, Anna was named Most Outstanding Player of the NCAA Final Four as the Badgers claimed their first-ever national title in the sport.